atsushieno/ktmidi/README.md

   - Midi messages are sent to its "message listeners".
 If you don't pass a Midi Access instance or a Midi Output instance, it will do nothing but event dispatching.
   - It is based on customizible scheduler `MidiPlayerTimer`.
   - Not realtime strict (as on GC-ed language / VM), but would suffice for general usage.

+There are three sample project modules for two sample programs:

+- `player-sample` is an example console MIDI player for Kotlin/JVM desktop.
+- `player-sample-native` is almost the same, but for Kotlin/Native desktop.
+- `input-sample` is an example console MIDI input receiver that dumps the MIDI messages it received, for Kotlin/JVM desktop.

 ## Using ktmidi